Tanzu-Solutions-Engineering/TAP-WORKSHOP-DEVELOPERS/workshop/content/exercises/09-Deliverable.md

 file: /home/eduk8s/{{ session_namespace }}/deliverable.yaml
 ```

-The deliverables are simple, they just contain identifiers for the application, and a reference to the same GitOps repo or an Image repo where they supply chain outputted to.
+The deliverables are simple, they just contain identifiers for the application, and a reference to the same GitOps repo or an Image repo where the supply chain outputted to.

 You know the drill by now: Alana isn't going to log directly into the Run clusters to create the deliverable.
 She will write the Deliverable to a GitOps repo, which will be synced to the Run cluster.
 Nobody ever has to directly access a sensitive environment like Production to schedule a deployment!